Home - Appetizers - Naked Guacamole Recipe

 • Feel: Give the avocado a gentle press up near the stem end.
 A ready-to-eat avocado will give slightly, like pressing on the palm of your hand.

-Unfortunately (and sometimes, tragically) the answer is no. However, some markets will have ripe, ready and almost over-the-hill avocados in the back — ask your friendly produce manager.
+Unfortunately (and sometimes, tragically), you can’t really hasten the ripening process.
+However, some markets will have ripe, ready and almost over-the-hill avocados in the back — ask your friendly produce manager.

 • Finely chopped red onion